-When writing their CV, many people follow the tradition of using stock phrases and ‘key' words to help them get selected.
-Personally, I disagree but it seems that there is little choice given the fact that 80% of CV's today are placed directly into keyword-searchable databases.
+When writing their CV, many people follow the tradition of using stock phrases and 'key words' to help them get selected.
+This isn't always the best approach but it seems that there is little choice given the fact that 80% of CVs today are placed directly into keyword-searchable databases.

 Before you rush to compile a list of all the things that you are capable of doing, take some time to understand what skills are important for the specific job that you are applying for.

 If you are unclear about what skills the job requires because the job advert gives little information, then search similar job titles on Monster and note what those positions are looking for.
 Once you have done that, create a list of your matching skills and competencies.